Zodiac1978/wp-search-ignore-block-names/README.md

 Imagine a development blog using a syntaxhighlighting block.
 If you search on this blog to find posts with the term "syntaxhighlighting" you will get every post with code and not only those post which are really about syntax highlighting.

+### What about the alt/title attribute?

+At the moment this is not searched for anymore with this plugin.
+Maybe I can specifically allow this in a future version of the plugin.

 ### I need more features!

 This plugin just wants to solve this particular problem without too much overhead.
-If you need more customizations to your search, then please have a look at [Relevanssi](https://wordpress.org/plugins/relevanssi/).
+If you need more customizations to your search, then please have a look at [Relevanssi](https://wordpress.org/plugins/relevanssi/) or [Better Search](https://wordpress.org/plugins/better-search/).

 It is building up an index from your content and is therefore solving the underlying issue in another way with much more ways to customize it.
 And it will be even faster.